How to create jump links in Ghost & Substack

 So now I have to go back to the start and re-do all of it.
 As the saying goes, you can't buy experience, but you certainly pay for it.
 Anyway, am pretty happy to discover this and it will really make this part of the process simpler.

 It is very easy.
 When you add an H3 header, you hover over it to the left.
 A little clink icon appears and you click on that.
-You can then use that as you would a normal web link.
-When someone clicks on, it takes them directly to that section.
+Sometimes I've fun that the page needs to be published first.

 Subscribe to Iain F Macleod